 A Divorce on Long Island is stressful enough without having to worry about whether or not your spouse is being truthful about his or her asset disclosure.
 Many couples that have been married for twenty (20) years or more have joint finances, so these issues may not seem prevalent if you fall into that category.
 If you maintain joint banking accounts, you both have access to the same, and naturally, are aware of the extent of your assets.
 However, the trend among newlyweds is to keep finances separate, and each agree to be responsible for certain marital bills and expenses.
 In these instances, you may not be fully aware of the extent of your spouse’s wealth and he or she may not be fully aware of yours.
 If your spouse’s lifestyle is inconsistent with his or her financial disclosure on the Statement of Net Worth, it is time to ask your Long Island divorce attorney to take the next step for you.

 Living on Long Island?
 Receive a Free Divorce Attorney Consultation

 For more information about how to protect your assets during your divorce in Nassau County of Suffolk County, contact an experienced Long Island divorce attorney.
-Long Island’s Robert E. Hornberger, Esq., PC and his compassionate and experienced divorce lawyers can help.
+Long Island’s Hornberger Verbitsky, PC and his compassionate and experienced divorce lawyers can help.
 Call us at 631-923-1910 for a complimentary, confidential consultation or fill out the short form on this page and we’ll get right back to you

 Download our Free New York Divorce Guide